davidpots/playsongnotes/_lessons/374 - blackbird by the beatles.md

 <strong>👉 Patreon supporters: [Watch my bonus video »]({{page.patreon_lesson_url}})</strong>

 <em>Not a Patreon member and want to join?
-It's only a few bucks a month (or pay annually and save) -- and it gets you 50% off my "song" sheet music arrangements, access to my entire library of non-song PDFs (riffs, theory, techniques, etc) -- plus access to bonus videos like this one.
+It's only a few bucks a month (or pay annually and save) -- and it gets you 50% off my "song" sheet music arrangements, access to my FULL library of non-song PDFs (riffs, theory, techniques, etc) -- plus access to bonus videos like this one.
 [Click here](http://patreon.com/songnotes/) to learn more.</em>